E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R0 OSPF Configuration

-R0 advertises the Site 1 LAN and the shared OSPF network.
+R0 connects the Site 1 LAN to the shared OSPF network.

-The interface facing PC0 is passive because it connects to an end device instead of another OSPF router.
+Its LAN-facing interface is passive because it connects to an end device rather than another OSPF router.

+R0 also uses an OSPF priority of `0` on the shared network so it cannot become the DR or BDR.

 ```cisco
 interface GigabitEthernet0/0/0